3/4" Solid Color Tyvek®

 Medical alert bracelets come in many forms, including bracelets as well as dogs tags and other necklaces.
 Modern variations even include medical ID bracelets that contain a QR code to be scanned by a smart device to link to the person's medical information.
 People also may choose to include various colors to help specify allergies, medical conditions, or advance directives.
 Modern medical IDs can be stylish, or they can even take the form of tattoos.
 The important thing is that you choose a style that you'll wear consistently.

-For more information regarding medical alert bracelets and who should consider wearing them, consult the following:
+For more information regarding medicalert bracelets and who should consider wearing them, consult the following: